To LOVE: ahav. verb. (Strong’s 157).

 And He said to him, “‘You shall love the LORD your God with all your heart, and with all your soul, and with all your mind.’
 This is the great and foremost commandment.
 The second is like it, ‘You shall love your neighbour as yourself.’
 Upon these two commandments hang the whole Law and the Prophets.”

 If you can’t love God and your neighbour as well, then you ought to question your heart and your integrity.

 God’s LOVE for His people

-In the Book of Jeremiah the LORD says: “I have loved you with an everlasting love; Therefore I have drawn you with lovingkindness.”
-(Jeremiah 31:3) [“Drawn” as pulled out and brought close, like a net out of water… not sketching us freehand!
-LOL!].
+In the Book of Jeremiah YHWH said: “I have loved you [a’hav’tik] with an everlasting love [w-a’havat olam]; Therefore I have drawn you with lovingkindness.”
+(Jeremiah 31:3)

-It is stated that God’s love is everlasting and it is implied that God’s heart is perfect, whole, and complete.
-God instead makes a point of saying that He draws us and brings us close with חָֽסֶד (chesed)… which is often translated as lovingkindness, mercy or covenant loyalty.
-It is a beautiful word, ripe with meaning, which we will look at next week!
+God’s love was everlasting, implying that God’s heart was, and is, perfect, whole, and complete.
+God made a point of expressing that He drew us close to Him with חָֽסֶד (chesed)… which has been translated as lovingkindness, loyal love, mercy or covenant loyalty.
+It is a beautiful word, ripe with meaning, which we will look at next week.

 In the meantime remember: Scripture says that a true, wholehearted, perfect love is a God-gift that we have access to.
-The letter known to us as 1 John, written by a Jewish follower of Yeshua (Jesus), expresses it best:
+And as God’s imagers we were created to love like God loves:

 Next week: lovingkindness